oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 ATK provides the set of accessibility interfaces that are implemented by other toolkits and applications.
 Using the ATK interfaces, accessibility tools have full access to view and control running applications.

-**URL**
+**More Information**

 https://developer.gnome.org/atk/

 **Available Versions**::

-    2.36.0-GCCcore-10.2.0
-    2.28.1-foss-2018b
     2.34.1-GCCcore-8.3.0
     2.32.0-GCCcore-8.2.0
     2.36.0-GCCcore-9.3.0
+    2.28.1-foss-2018b
+    2.36.0-GCCcore-10.2.0

 AUGUSTUS